-Attacking Chemical Dependency at One of Its Roots
+Attacking Chemical Dependency at Its Roots

 Exercise doesn’t have to hurt.
 It shouldn’t be boring.
 For example, you might enjoy dancing, swimming, or riding a stationary bike.
 Someone else could prefer basketball, running, or Pilates.